 If you’re going to use a two letter top level domain anyway, I specifically recommend against .co.
 It’s just too close to .com and always looks like sort of a typo.
 However, I do sometimes recommend getting the .co domain that matches your .com domain.

-A name that is too long
+Choosing a domain name that is too long

 Domain names that are too long are just a pain to type and say.
 This problem only gets worse when turned into emails.
 Something like myemailaddress@mydomainthatstoolong.com starts to become a huge pain in the rear when telling people to email you.

-A name that is a weird abbreviation
+Picking a domain name that is a weird abbreviation

 On the flip side of the ‘too long’ problem is the ‘too short’ problem.
 Too long isn’t good, but I also recommend avoiding weird abbreviations that will be hard for people to remember or understand.

-A name that is hard to spell
+Using a domain name that is hard to spell or has words that are hard to spell

 Names should be easy to say and spell.
 This is important for being able to tell somebody what your site is and know that they will get there.
 Spelling a site out letter by letter, especially over the phone or on a podcast, is a major hassle.
 I once considered naming a blog Traveling Hoppy until I realized that ‘traveling’ can also be spelled ‘travelling’ in some parts of the world.
 Instead I named it Live Hoppy.